cogentcore/core/docs/content/text-field.md

 ## Events

-You can add a validation function that ensures the value of a text field is valid when a user [[events#change|changes]] it:
+You can add a validation function that ensures the value of a text field is valid when a user [[events#change]]s it:

 ```Go
 tf := core.NewTextField(b)